Explore

 28. Passed

-A motion was made by Council Member Spencer, seconded by Council Member Harsh, that this Emergency Ordinance be approved.
+A motion was made by Council Member Maurer, seconded by Council Member Santana, that this Emergency Resolution be adopted.
 The motion carried by the following vote:

 Attachments